Reed-CompBio/spras/CONTRIBUTING.md

 ### Step 3: Write the Local Neighborhood wrapper functions
 Add a new Python file `src/local_neighborhood.py` to implement the wrapper functions for the Local Neighborhood algorithm.
-**This may need a different name to avoid conflicts with the actual implementation of the algorithm.**
 Use `pathlinker.py` as an example.

-Call the new class within `local_neighborhood.py` `LocalNeighborhood` and set `__all__` so the class can be imported.
+Call the new class within `local_neighborhood.py` `LocalNeighborhood` and set `__all__` so the class can be [imported](https://docs.python.org/3/tutorial/modules.html#importing-from-a-package).
 Specify the list of `required_input` files to be `network` and `nodes`.
 These entries are used to tell Snakemake what input files should be present before running the Local Neighborhood algorithm.

-Implement the `generate_inputs` function, following the Omics Integrator 1 example.
+Implement the `generate_inputs` function, following the `omicsintegrator1.py` example.
 The nodes should be any node in the dataset that has a prize set, any node that is a source, or any node that is a target.
 The network should be all of the edges written in the format `<vertex1>|<vertex2>`.
-`Dataset.py` provides functions that provide access to node information.
+`Dataset.py` provides functions that provide access to node information and the interactome (edge list).

 Implement the `run` function, following the Path Linker example.
-The `prepare_volume` utility function is needed to prepare the network and nodes input files to be mounted and used inside the counter.
+The `prepare_volume` utility function is needed to prepare the network and nodes input files to be mounted and used inside the container.
 It is also needed to prepare the path for the output file.
+This is similar to how you had to manually specify paths relative to the container's file system when you interactive tested the container in Step 2.
 It is not necessary to create the output directory in advance because the Local Neighborhood algorithm will create it if it does not exist.

 Prepare the command to run inside the container, which will resemble the command used when running Local Neighborhood in Step 1.
 Use the `run_container` utility function to run the command in the container `<username>/local-neighborhood` that was pushed to Docker Hub in Step 2.